 Creating your Own Language Objects in Teneo

-The good news is that you can easily create missing language objects yourself.
+The good news is that you can easily create missing LO yourself.
 Once created, you can use them in your current solution.
 In fact, you can re-use them in other solutions as well!

 On this page we will create a number of language objects to recognize various milk alternatives, like soy milk, lactose free milk etc. We will then create an entity that makes use of these language objects.